Best Scuba Diving in Malta – Enjoy Fabulous Diving in the Mediterranean

 Comino is great for vacation, even in the winter.
 Apart from scuba diving, you can snorkel, take incredible photographs, enjoy the clear blue waters, and the local cuisine.

 Santa Marina, Comino

 The 10 caves of Santa Marina have a personality of their own.
-You can explore some by swimming, some by snorkeling, and some by diving since they’re completely submerged.
+You can explore some by swimming, some by snorkeling (Check out the best full-face snorkel masks!), and some by diving since they’re completely submerged.

 Scuba diving takes place here all year round, but if you want to avoid the crowds, it’s better to go during the offseason.
 The caves are home to a number of aquatic creatures like bream, nudibranchs, moray eels, and even damselfish.
 This dive spot is suitable for divers of all levels and is particularly a favorite among underwater divers.

 Reqqa reef goes to a depth of around 60 meters and has a vast range of marine animals like barracuda, lobsters, moray eels, groupers, scorpionfish, and sponges.
 There are also a number of underwater caves here that are worth exploring.

 You’ll also find the Shrimp Cave here where shrimp stare at you through the cracks in the cave walls.
 While the dive site is accessible by shore, you’ll have to walk in your fins for quite a bit, which makes it fairly tricky.